streamingfast/firehose-docs/references/naming-conventions.md

 ### Instrumentation Naming in Detail

-Codebases of blockchain nodes that integrate Firehose use the following naming conventions.

-Go Ethereum uses `geth,` Solana uses`solana-validator`, and Cosmos uses `gaia`.

-For line-based Firehose instrumentations, each line of output should start with the word `FIRE` followed by a simple word defining what data to expect on each line.&#x20;
+For line-based Firehose instrumentations, each line of output should start with the word `FIRE` followed by a simple word defining what data to expect on each line.

-{% hint style="info" %}
-**Note**_: previous implementations used `DMLOG`, for deepmind, which was the codename of StreamingFast instrumentation._
-{% endhint %}

 ### Libraries

-When using libraries for node instrumentation using `firehose` as the name of the library for all firehose helpers is preferable.&#x20;
+Code used for instrumentation within the native node should be bundled together using `firehose` as the name of the module/crate/package is preferable.

-{% hint style="info" %}
-**Note**_: `deepmind` was used in several prior Firehose implementations._    &#x20;
-{% endhint %}

 {% hint style="warning" %}
-**Important**_: The top-level flag  `--firehose-enabled` can be used for quickly dumping massive quantities of data to standard output from Firehose._
+**Important**: _The top-level flag  `--firehose-enabled` can be used for quickly dumping massive quantities of data to standard output from Firehose._
 {% endhint %}

 ## Chain-specific Binary Changes

 ### Chain-specific Binary Changes Intro

-Replace `acme` with the chain you are instrumenting for the following items.&#x20;
+Replace `acme` with the chain you are instrumenting for the following items.

 In a sample scenario instrumenting the Tezos blockchain acme would be replaced by the two forms of Tezos; something similar to `tezos` and `tez`.